wtsi-hgi/softpack-docs/docs/overview/introduction.md

 ## Requirements

 SoftPack runs on any POSIX-compliant operating system including any distribution of Linux, FreeBSD, and macOS.
 SoftPack also supports virtual machine environments including VirtualBox, Vagrant and VMware, provided the operating system running on the virtual machine supports Docker or Singularity.
 SoftPack has been tested on OpenStack and will  support Google Cloud Platform (GCP) and Amazon Web Services (AWS).

+## Documentation

+This documentation repository serves a dual-purpose -- it provides the specifications needed for the development phase of the project, but it also includes user-centric documentation with tutorials and how-to guides.
+Since the project is being developed with close cooperation with the researchers in our scientific community, combining the developer's and end-user's documentation serves a valuable purpose at this time.
+However, once the project has matured, the end-user documentation will branch off and will be hosted elsewhere.